LIFE STORY

 Those who opposed the war were still regarded as demented bleeding-hearts at best, and traitorous, crypto-communists at worst.

-Even quite a few of the progressives had looked at me askance.
+Even quite a few of the progressives had looked at me doubtfully.

 It would be a long time before I could or would want to go back to Australia.

-But if I was to survive in Japan, I would need someone with me who shared my feeling and interest for Japan.
+But then I realised that if I was to survive in Japan, I would need someone with me who shared my feeling and interest for Japan.
 And who knew the language.

 Later I heard she married and had a family.